NilsPils06/D-SH/README.md

-# D-SH (DASH)
+# D-SH (pronounced DASH)
 > Please report any issues you find inside this project (code, README, etc)

-A TUI dashboard that displays some system info, current time and will display more in the future.
+A TUI dashboard (using FTXUI) that displays some system info, current time and will display more in the future.
 *Built to be minimalistic, efficient and fast.*

 ## Current version (0.1)